-Fried apples are a popular pioneer dessert because apples lasted much longer than other fruits.
+Fried apples are a popular pioneer dessert because apples last much longer than other fruits.
 These are easy to make and have a variety of uses and recipes.
 Try them yourself, here’s the recipe for you.

 35. Native Currant Whirligig

 An English dessert that’s made with wild currants, the native current whirligig is a baked sweet treat with a spiral appearance (hence the name ‘whirligig’).
-If you don’t have wild currants on-hand, you can use cranberries.
+If you don’t have wild currants on hand, you can use cranberries.
 You can get the recipe here.

 36. Swedish Jam Cake

 This is exactly what it sounds like, a Swedish cake with a jam filling.
 You can use any jam you like which makes this a versatile recipe and a sweet treat for the whole family.
 You can get the recipe here.